-Employees who smoke have about 75% more lost production time per week than nonsmokers.
+Employees who smoke have about 75% more lost production time PER WEEK THAN NON-SMOKERS due to smoke breaks and smokingrelated doctor's visits and sick days.

-1 in 5 U.S. are exposed to secondhand smoke in the workplace.
+1 in 5 U.S. ooo workers in the workplace.
 Exposure results in \$5.6 billion a year in lost productivity.